 - The small red and white dots shown above are the ideal settings for the Eye Tracker.
 The larger red dots show the measured settings for the current set up.
 Refer to the Accuracy details at the bottom of the dialog box, immediately below the image.
 Ideally, the Left and Right values should be lower than 0.5.
 However, settings as high as 1.5 are acceptable, if that represents the best effort of the examinee.

 - Choose Accept to continue with the settings, or Reject to go through the Calibrate and Validate steps again.

-There are three levels of calibration.
+If using an SMI Eye Tracker, There are three levels of calibration.
 The Proctor must accept a calibration before continuing.